My Pet Center

 When cats get a whiff of catnip, nepetalactone enters their nose.
 There are two mechanisms involved in what happens next.
 Cats have a highly specialized organ at the back of their throat called the vomeronasal organ.
 It’s a bit like a brain in the nose, and it’s designed to detect pheromones, which are the sex hormones that cats use to let others know they are ready to breed.
 The interesting fact about nepetalactone is that it mimics these pheromones, binding to receptors in the vomeronasal organ.

-However, a group of scientists has found that the olfactory system may also play a role in the way cats respond to nepetalactone.
+However, scientists have found that the olfactory system may also affect how cats respond to nepetalactone.
 When a cat inhales nepetalactone, it binds to another specialized group of cells called the olfactory cells.

 What Does Catnip Do to Cat’s Brains?